Air filters...breathe out

 I've just said I love you.
 It is implicit in my tone of voice and in the meaning of the words.
 It is not explicit - because I'm supposed to be a client.
 But love has been implicit in all our communications, regardless of who or what I'm supposed to be!

 I am completely at sea now.
 Unable to say can't you see what's happening in this room between us?
-I answer his question instead.
+In response to his word - question - I answer as if he has asked me a question.
 But I have no idea why he has asked it!
 I've heard the word question - so there must have been a question here?
-I don't understand...
+I don't understand...it is about communication, the intangibleness of real, human interaction.
+How could he pose a question about it's importance?
+Obviously it is important!

 Me - "No, how honestly is that a question?
 One implication is that all a person needs to do is to sit in front of a computer, a program that runs Rogerian dialogue (Eliza) and answer the questions and we know that probably isn't true.
 The whole thing about therapy is the people, it is the room and the atmosphere, it is all of it..."

-He - "See this is what I mean about being contrary.
+His reply 'see this is why I say that you are contrary.
 You took me to mean the word question in a way that I didn't mean it in order that you could then question the word question."

-Me(still very confused - he had used the word question three times - I feel accused of saying that therapy could be done through a computer program!) - "But no, it is the importance of the people, the room the atmosphere versus is therapy the words the therapist uses.
+Again, I've misunderstood his intention and he defends his position that he has no responsibility because it wasn't his intention?
+I hope someone else would have said "Oh, you thought when I said 'it's a question' I meant it was a question' I see - totally understandable!
+He had used the word question three times - I feel accused of saying that therapy could be done through a computer program!)
+I say - "But no, it is the importance of the people, the room the atmosphere versus is therapy the words the therapist uses.
 To quote you, 'is it the words that matter or the therapy as a whole'.
-Why are you asking that?
+Why are you asking that"?
+He says that he wasn't asking a question, simply restating something I'd said!
+Now I am feeling angry.
+I ask - So why do I need that fed back to me!?"

-I don't say - Because I used the word accused in an email and you panicked!
+I don't say all this, simply because I used the word accused in an email and you panicked!

 Me - "That I asked you for continuity - in an email - and I've not got it"